Toronto Day Trip to Niagara Falls, Ontario

 www.cliftonhill.com

-Depending upon how much time you will spend on your daytrip, Clifton Hill might be a fun place to see.
+Depending upon how much time you will spend on your day trip, Clifton Hill might be a fun place to see.
 This is especially true if you’re traveling with children.
 Located in Queen Victoria Park, Clifton Hill is an admission-amusement park with several attractions.
-For instance there are arcade games, a miniature golf course and racetrack, a wax museum and the Niagara Skywheel.
+For instance, there are arcade games, a miniature golf course and racetrack, a wax museum, and the Niagara Skywheel.
 You can purchase individual ride tickets or a combined pass for six rides or attractions.
-A paid parking lot is onsite, as are dining options like Kelsey’s Restaurant and Tim Hortons.
+A paid parking lot and dining options like Kelsey’s Restaurant and Tim Hortons are onsite.

 Fallsview Tourist Area